sydni/auth-workshop/README.md

 # Firebase Authentication

+For this portion of our workshop we're going to make FirebaseApp that prompts the user to login and then displays their information afterwards.
+We're going show all our work in a `FirebaseApp` component.
+The outline of this component is in `firebaseApp.js`.

 ![fire](https://media.giphy.com/media/nrXif9YExO9EI/giphy.gif)

 Firebase provides users with an pre-styled auth solution that also allows developers to manage their users.
 This portion of the workshop will show you how to incorporate firebase authentication in a React component.